typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 - At ① we request that rows be decoded by `varchar ~ int4` into Scala type `String ~ Int`.
 - At ② we `map` to our `Country` data type, yielding a `Query[Void, Country]`.

-So that is is one way to do it.
+So that is one way to do it.

 ### Mapping Decoder Results